-Can poetry block the school to prison pipeline?
+Can art block the school to prison pipeline?
 We think it can.

-Iconoclast is a growing community of young artists that provides unique support and encouragement for hundreds of students from five of Houston’s public schools and two juvenile detention centers.
+Iconoclast Artists is a growing community of young artists that provides unique support and encouragement for hundreds of under-served students within high schools, middle schools and juvenile detention centers.
 With classroom instruction in creative writing and expression, Iconoclast takes over core curriculum classes every week to provide academic, artistic, and social/emotional support.

 Founded in 2014 by Marlon Lizama and Matthew Russell, Iconoclast is cultivating a new imagination among the next generation of creators.
-Located primarily in the inner city, Iconoclast seeks to nurture improbable friendships that span the boundaries of race, religion, socio-economics and ethnicity, and give the art that emerges a platform.
-By coming together to write, discuss ideas, and perform, we are building a brave space for Iconoclast's students and a new reality for Houston and Galveston.
+Iconoclast seeks to nurture improbable friendships that span the boundaries of race, religion, socio-economics and ethnicity, and to give the art that emerges a platform.
+By coming together to create, discuss ideas, and perform, we are building a brave space for Iconoclast's students and a new reality for Houston and Galveston.

 Our Program Consists of:

-Iconoclast Writing Program - The Iconoclast Writing Program takes place both during the school day in partnership with the Houston Independent School District (HISD) and after school.
-Typically a weekly course, the program nurtures the artistic and educational imagination using original writing exercises and close readings of both classic and contemporary poets.
+Iconoclast Writing Program - The Iconoclast Writing Program takes over core curriculum classes during the school day in partnership with the Houston, Spring Branch, and Galveston area school districts.
+Classes typically meet weekly and provide educational and artistic instruction, using original writing exercises and close readings of both classic and contemporary poets.

-Iconoclast Sessions - The Iconoclast Sessions are quarterly performance gatherings free and open to the public that pair an academic poet with an urban poet.
-In addition to introducing our students to a wide variety of literary expressions, Iconoclast Sessions create a context where communities that would not otherwise meet begin to build friendships.
+Iconoclast Sessions - The Iconoclast Sessions are quarterly performance gatherings free and open to the public that pair an academic poet with a spoken word poet.
+In addition to introducing our students to a wide variety of literary expressions, Iconoclast Sessions create a context where communities that would not otherwise meet can begin to build friendships.

 Iconoclast Sessions 2 - Iconoclast Sessions 2 are gatherings totally devoted to student performances.
 Our students take the stage and deliver their poetry to a live audience.

-Iconoclast Curriculums - The two Iconoclast Curriculums are innovative guides and writing exercises: one developed for HISD schools and the other created for the broader community.
+Iconoclast Curriculums - The two Iconoclast Curriculums are innovative guides and writing exercises: one developed for the school systems and the other created for the broader community.
 Iconoclast Curriculum: HISD meets requirements for public school testing prep and other lesson-planning checklists, while Iconoclast Curriculum: Community is designed to be immediately accessible to students and mentors who are hungry for independent study.
-The curriculum is currently in place at Sharpstown High School, Middle College High School, Northside High School, Northbrook Middle School, Burnett Bayland Rehabilitation Center, & Leadership Academy.

-In addition to the activities outlined above, our students participate in TEDxYouth, as well as in workshops at local colleges and universities.
+Iconoclast students also participate in TEDxYouth and in workshops at local colleges and universities.